What Should I Do After Having A Car Accident?

 Even the safest drivers get into car accidents.
 That’s because even if you do the right things in the right way, you may still be unable to avoid legal problems.

-What Are The Important Rules I Should Follow?
+What Are the Important Rules I Should Follow?

 Remember to do the following:

 - Never leave the scene of an accident.
 This includes minor accidents.
 In most states, leaving the scene is a crime if you were involved in the accident.
+Depending on the facts, states like California will charge a hit-and-run driver as a felony.

 - If you suffered minor injuries or none at all, safely drive your car to the side of the road.
 Try not to impede traffic.
 Keep your hazard lights on, and if you have flares, use them to alert other drivers of the accident.